Bladnoch distillery: History

 During the 1890s "misfortunes" which are not specified struck the distilling industry; these could have been the reduction nationwide in the production of barley, a possible rise in excise duty and the growth of the various temperance movements.
 The other distilleries in Galloway were forced to close but Bladnoch survived.
 Between 1911 and 1937 it was owned by Wm Dunville & Co.
 Ltd, an Irish company, and on the outbreak of World War II whisky production ceased, but malt continued to be produced until 1949 when the distillery closed until 1957.

+In 1966, Ian Fisher and McGowan & Cameron bought the distillery and in 1973 sold it to Inver House Distillers.

-Upon re-opening under new ownership whisky production began again and continued under a number of different owners until 1983 when Bell's took over and initiated a programme of modernisation and computerisation.
+In 1983, Arthur Bell & Sons took over and initiated a programme of modernisation and computerisation.
 In 1987 the United Distillers Group took over Bell's and continued the modernisation as a result of which the weekly production rose to over 8,000 impgal, more than eight times the output in 1887.

 In 1993, the distillery was closed by United Distillers.
-The mothballed distillery was discovered by the Armstrong Brothers while on holiday in the area in 1994.
-After several years spent finding and replacing the old plant and equipment, the distillery reopened for production in late 2000.
-The first 8-Year-Old Single Malt produced by the Armstrong brothers became available in 2009.
-The company operating Bladnoch Distillery, Co-Ordinated Development Services, went into administration on 10 March 2014.
+The mothballed distillery was discovered by Northern Irishman Raymond Armstrong while on holiday in the area with his family in 1994.
+Initially intending to convert the buildings into holiday homes for Northern Irish policemen who wished to escape from the Troubles in Northern Ireland, Raymond fell in love with the distillery and his plans changed.
+After several years spent finding and replacing the old plant and equipment, much of which had been wrapped in plastic in storage since its closure, the distillery reopened for production in December 2000.
+The first 8-Year-Old Single Malt produced by the Raymond became available in 2009.
+The company operating Bladnoch was closed in March 2014.
 The distillery was purchased in July 2015 by Australian entrepreneur David Prior, who had sold his five:Am yoghurt business for £52m in August 2014.
 Prior is thought to be the first Australian to buy a Scotch whisky distillery.

-Bladnoch Distillery resumed production in spring of 2017, with much new equipment, including a 5 tonne mash tun, six Douglas Fir wooden washbacks, two 12,500 litre capacity wash stills, two 9,500 litre capacity low wines stills, and a steam boiler that will be fuelled with LPG.
+Bladnoch distillery resumed production in spring of 2017, with much new equipment, including a 5 tone mash tun, six Douglas Fir wooden wash backs, two 12,500 litre capacity wash stills, two 9,500 liter capacity low wines stills, and a steam boiler that will be fueled with LPG.
 In late 2016, Prior officially relaunched Bladnoch, and announced three new expressions, created from aged stocks by master distiller Ian MacMillan: the no age statement Samsara, the 15-year-old Adela and the 25-year-old Talia.

-Bladnoch Distillery also produces premium blended Scotch Whisky brand, Pure Scot.
+Bladnoch distillery also produces premium blended Scotch Whisky brand, Pure Scot.

-In July 2019, Dr Nick Savage joined Bladnoch Distillery as Master Distiller.
+In July 2019, Dr. Nick Savage joined Bladnoch distillery as Master Distiller.
 Nick has formerly worked for William Grant & Sons and as Master Distiller of The Macallan.
-Bladnoch Distillery opened its Visitor Centre and Melba Cafe at an official opening ceremony on 11 September 2019.
+Bladnoch distillery opened its Visitor Centre and Melba Café at an official opening ceremony on 11 September 2019.
 The Duke and Duchess of Rothesay unveiled a commemorative plaque during the ceremony.